OpenTechSchool/python-beginners/en/_sources/variables.txt

     turtle.forward(x)

-.. note:: You can not only save numbers in variables, like we did here for "x", but you can actually save various kinds of things in them.
-A typical other thing you want to have store often is a "string" - a line of text.
-Strings are indicated with a starting and a leading \".
+.. note:: You can not only save numbers in variables, like we did here for ``x``, but you can actually save various kinds of things in them.
+A typical other thing you want to have stored often is a **string** - a line of text.
+   Strings are indicated with a starting and a leading ``\"`` (double quote).
    You'll learn about this and other types, as those are called in Python, and what you can do with them later on.

 A variable called angle
 =======================